Graduate Student Resources

 Our program requires that every graduate student propose, carry out research, and write a Master’s thesis.
 This is the culminating experience of your studies in this program and should represent a well-designed research project that generates original data and conclusions.
 You will be guided in the process by your thesis chair and committee members.
 Near the end of the process, you will be required to format and submit your final thesis to Graduate Studies as an electronic document.
 These are to be formatted following very specific guidelines put forth by the department, the College of Family, Home and Social Sciences, and Graduate Studies.
 This process can be time consuming, so it is important that you plan ahead and thoroughly review the guidelines set by each one of these entities.
 Thesis formatting for each can be found on the Graduate Studies Webpage and College of Family, Home and Social Sciences Webpage.

 There are a few sources of funding in the department for research and travel (primarily to conferences).
 Depending on availability, the graduate liaison will contact graduate students via email about travel funds for which they can apply.
-Students can also apply for the Grace Elizabeth Shallit Memorial Fund (applications due annually in December), which can provide up to $1500 for your thesis research.
-The application is typically sent to graduate students in the fall semester, or can be accessed here.
+Students can also apply for money from three endowment funds.
+Applications are due annually at the end of December, and the students can request up to $1500 for thesis research or conference related travel.
+Follow this link to the funding page to find more information and to apply.
 The College of Family, Home and Social Sciences also provides funding for students participating in academic conferences.
 The instructions for applying for these travel grants can be found on the FHSS website.